-We invite you to explore this site and that of Des Moines University to better familiarize yourself with the wide offerings of our residency program.
-We believe you will see that our reputation for excellence in training is well-deserved.
+We invite you to explore this site to better familiarize yourself with the wide offerings of our residency program.
+We believe that you will see that our reputation for excellence in training is well-deserved.
 Please do not hesitate to contact us for further information.

 Charles Goldman , M.D., F.A.C.S.